zerotrac/leetcode_problem_rating/README.md

 ## Related Projects

 - [LeetCodeRating](https://github.com/zhang-wangz/LeetCodeRating).
 A Chrome plugin which displays the problem ratings on offical LeetCode website.
 Currently, it is only available on LeetCode-China site.

+- [refined-leetcode](https://github.com/XYShaoKang/refined-leetcode).
+A Chrome extension which integrates serveral projects and enchances the user experience.
+It contains features like timer, blocklist, user ratings prediction and problem ratings display.
+Currently, it is only available on LeetCode-China site.